 In this scenario the angler will be fishing from a beach for a full day (around eight hours fishing).
 It is imagined that this is taking place in winter and will begin in daylight but end in darkness.
 The main target will be large cod, although bass, whiting, flounder or other species could also take the bait.
 The angler is fishing from a beach which is mostly clean ground and does not expect to move to a different mark during the fishing session.

 Clothing: In the winter beach fishing a flotation suit is by far the best choice.
 These are padded and insulated waterproof suits which can come in one piece or two section designs and provide warmth and protection from the elements.
 Sundridge, Penn, Fladen and Fisheagle are some of the most popular brands with sea anglers which are available from Amazon.
 A hat and gloves will be necessary for the angler fishing for cod in the winter, with a pair of fingerless gloves allows anglers to tie knots and bait hooks without removing the gloves.
-Anglers fishing in the coldest weather may also want to bring a pair of large skiing type thermal gloves which can be worn over the top of these when waiting for a bite.
+Anglers fishing in the coldest weather may also want to bring a pair of large thermal gloves (such as those designed for skiing) which can be worn over the top of lighter gloves when waiting for a bite.

 Footwear: In the winter cod fishing scenario angler can also wear walking boots, although thermal lined wellingtons may prove a better option against the cold winter weather, and also protect anglers from getting their feet wet if the tide comes in too close or they need to step into the water to land a fish.
 Some anglers wear waders as well as the top section of a two piece flotation suit as an alternative to a full flotation suit.

 Rod and reel: In this scenario anglers are likely to be using a full sized beachcaster of 12 – 15 foot in length which casts weights of 4 – 8oz.
 If a group of anglers is going fishing together it may be a good idea to put all of the rods into a fishing rod holdall and carry them together.
 Many anglers take a spare reel as a mistimed cast with a multiplier reel can result in a messy bird’s nest.
-This can take a lot of time to sort out and many anglers simply prefer to switch to another reel to save time.
+This can take a lot of time to sort out (and is especially difficult with cold hands) and many anglers simply prefer to switch to another reel to save time.